TodePond/TodePondDotCom/wikiblogarden/art/voice/finding/words/readme.md

 They're a lossy format.

 When you take an unstructured thought, and put it into words, you're likely to *lose* something along the way.

 It takes skill to keep all the essence of a thought in words, and it usually involves tightly packing information into subtext.

 Still, words are a great format.
 They're easy to copy and spread.
-And there can be a joy to their pace and rhythm.
-I enjoy the pitter patter, step and slide, turn and tumble, of words.
+And there's a joy to their rhythm and pace.
+I enjoy the pitter patter, step and slide, turn and tumble, of muthafuckin words.

 ## Words don't need to make sense

-Words don't need to make sense to do their.
+Words don't need to make sense to do their job.
 They can convey a feeling without making any sense at all.

 ## Words are code

 Words have power because they can *change* other people.
 They can do a lot.

 So words are a really crucial thing to get good at.

 The best way to get good at something is to do it again and again and again and again.
 So here I am, writing *words* again and again, day after day.
-Some of my words are nonsense (like this blog post) and some are not.
+Some of my words are [nonsense](https://www.todepond.com/wikiblogarden/my-wikiblogarden/posts/esoteric/no-more/) and some are [not](https://www.todepond.com/wikiblogarden/art/never-stop-writing/on-your-phone/).
 But either way, it's [practice](https://www.todepond.com/wikiblogarden/art/never-stop-writing/).

 ## Words can be simple

 I like to use [simple words](https://www.todepond.com/wikiblogarden/academia/style/two-beat), because I like the ring it gives [my voice](https://www.todepond.com/wikiblogarden/art/voice/finding/).

 When I was a teacher, I got quite good at sticking to simple words.
-So much so, that I started to find it hard to add flourish.
+So much so, that my words started to lose all their flourish.

-I had to try very very very hard to bring that back.
+I tried very very very hard to bring that back.

 But I still suck at it.

 ## Words can be frustrating